tmorg46/ECON388_DataProject3/README.txt

 because it provided data on county level populations in 2020.
 LINK: https://data.census.gov/cedsci/table?q=United%20States&tid=DECENNIALPL2020.P1

-- nytcounty.xlsx
+- nytcounty.dta
 This is a dataset of county level day-to-day COVID death counts from the New York Times.
 The source link leads to a page with a download button.
-After downloading this dataset, I created a 5-digit FIPS code column.
-The columns on this file are ID, geoid, county, state, cases, cases_avg, cases_avg_per_100k, deaths, deaths_avg, and deaths_avg_per_100k.
+In order to upload this file to GitHub, I had to upload the cleaned file.
+The do-file has the section I used to clean the below- linked .csv file commented out.
 I used this file because it provided data on county level COVID-19 deaths in 2020.
 LINK: https://github.com/nytimes/covid-19-data/blob/master/rolling-averages/us-counties-2020.csv